vsenger/quarkus-workshop/README.md

 Now you have a reference modern and cloud native serverless application running on AWS and you can extend and modify this project for your needs.

-We hope you enjoyed this workshop!
+We are keep working in this project so stay tuned and hope you enjoyed this workshop!

+ps.
+Please complete the survey to help us to improve.